at1as/tetris-solver/README.md

 ### TODO

-While solutions are computed quickly for small boards, the runtime becomes unaccepably slow with solutions of moderate difficulty:
+While solutions are computed quickly for small boards, the runtime becomes hilariously slow with solutions of moderate difficulty:

 #### Example
 ##### 4 x 10 Board on 2016 MacBook Pro